 Continuous Glucose Monitoring (CGM)

-CGM monitors a patient's blood glucose rigorously over several days to determine patterns and trends, providing information to your care team that can be used to better manage diabetes.
+CGM devices record a patient's blood glucose rigorously over several days to determine patterns and trends, providing information to your care team that can be used to better manage diabetes.

 Insulin therapy is the mainstay of type 1 diabetes treatment, and is also used in some cases of type 2 diabetes.
 Recombinant human insulin is currently the standard treatment, and may be administered in several ways, such as: